Last Updated on March 3, 2023 by Jeremy

 The only difference between here and other major wine regions?
 There are no grapes to be found (well, outside of some decorative vines).

-Still, with such a large concentration of highly rated wineries, we knew we had to make a trip out here and as it turns out, we made two and were able to check out eight great spots!
+Still, with such a large concentration of highly rated wineries, we knew we had to make a trip to find the best tasting rooms in Woodinville, and were able to check out eight great spots in two day trips from Seattle!

 Wines like the Chaleur Blanc (Sauvignon Blanc and Semillon) and Roofline (Pinot Noir) offered great counterpoints to the more traditional D2 (right bank Bordeaux that was primarily Merlot-based) and Minuit (an interesting Malbec and Cabernet Sauvignon blend).
 Our only regret here is that some of our favorite grapes, like Syrah, were sold out so we were unable to try them entirely.
 So, naturally, we left with a bottle of the delightful Chaleur Blanc and was one of the only Sauvignon Blancs we picked up during our entire trip.
 Don't miss it!